aergoio/guide/source/tools/aergocli/index.rst

 Continue using the old method (server-based accounts)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. versioadded:: 2.2.0

-To use the previous method of selecting accounts from the connected server,
+To use the pre-2.2 method of selecting accounts from the connected server,
 pass the :code:`--node-keystore` flag to aergocli.
 Remember you then have to unlock accounts before using them on the server.
 Check out the `examples <./examples.html#using-remote-node-based-accounts>`__.

 Migration from remote to local keystore
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. versioadded:: 2.2.0

 To migrate from the old to the new storage format, first export an account from your node as a keystore file, and then import it into your local keystore: